 If you must use a ladder, before you start work:

 - conduct a hazard identification and risk assessment

 - ensure that the ladder has an angle or pitch of about 1:4 (one out and four up)

 - ensure that the ladder extends at least one metre above the landing

 - ensure that the ladder is installed on a stable surface

 - secure the top and bottom of the ladder so it cannot shift position

-- ensure that a non-conductive, insulated ladder is used for electrical work or near electrical hazards
+- use a non-conductive, insulated ladder for electrical work or near electrical hazards

 - check any older steel-tubing ladders for suitability to the task.